sebedard13/ImageGenerator/README.md

 ### [Diamond Square](https://en.wikipedia.org/wiki/Diamond-square_algorithm)

 The diamond square algorithm generates a random noise image from 4 values in the corners of the image.
-It creates the values in a special movement as on this image:
+It creates the values in a odd movement as in this image:

 ![Image of the diamond square process](https://upload.wikimedia.org/wikipedia/commons/thumb/b/bf/Diamond_Square.svg/800px-Diamond_Square.svg.png)